-The purchase of a Real Estate Forum registration is for use by the person who’s name appears on the name badge only.
+The purchase of a Global Property Registration and/or Real Estate Forum registration is for use by the person whose name appears on the name badge only.
 Tickets are strictly non-transferable.

-We regrettably advise that lost badges for the Real Estate Forum will incur a full registration fee onsite of:
+We regrettably advise that lost badges for the Global Property Market Conference and the Real Estate Forum will incur a full registration fee onsite of:

 Full 2 day – $670

 Day 1 only – $490

 This does not apply to name changes at badge pick up which will incur a fee of $75 onsite (these fees exclude HST).

 Visa Information & Letters of Invitation

 Pertaining to the Real Estate conferences and forums in Canada; Informa does not issue formal Visa invitation letters, supporting letters, nor correspond with embassies regarding entrance to the country or attendance at the selected event.
 An administration fee of $175 is applicable to each registration which is non-refundable.
 To register, please download the registration form complete it with credit card details, include a photocopy of your passport verification page, both sides of your credit card and fax to 011-416-512-1077.
 To register, please download the registration form complete it with credit card details, include a photocopy of your passport verification page, both sides of your credit card and fax to 011-416-512-1077.
 Thank you for your interest and understanding.

 Electronic Travel Authorization – Visa Exempt Foreign Nationals